 Even more powerful is the number of anti-coffee studies that have been discredited in recent years.
 The studies that were once cited as reasons that no one should drink coffee have now been proven untrustworthy.

-The World Health Organization is convinced by the newest evidence, and they have removed some of their previous warnings regarding coffee consumption.
+In June, 2016, The World Health Organization (WHO) officially lifted coffee from the list of potentially carcinogenic foods, and is convinced by the newest evidence.
+They have removed some of their previous warnings regarding coffee consumption.
 While there are still some studies out there that don’t back up the powerful health benefits of coffee, other studies have suggested that coffee is a safe option for medical intervention and even prevention.